Katina P: Sinking

-Compensation of $10.7 million was claimed, but finally only $4.5 million was paid to the Mozambique government.
+Compensation of $10.7 million was claimed, but finally only $4.5 million was paid to the government of Mozambique.
 Mozambique's lack of expertise in maritime claims and its not being a member of the International Maritime Organization were cited as reasons for the small compensation figure.
 The payment had consequently been made in terms of the voluntary compensation scheme operated by the oil industry itself, and known as TOVALOP.
 Investigations following the disaster revealed considerable negligence on the part of the owners and the captain of Katina P. The unseaworthy tanker had been scheduled for demolition, and was on its way from Rio de Janeiro to Bangladesh where it was to be broken up.
 While crossing the Atlantic it was instructed to put about and load fuel oil in Venezuela destined for Fujirah in the United Arab Emirates.

 Some 5,000 tankers per year were being routed through the Mozambique Channel in 1999.
 Of these, 1,200 were Very Large Crude Carriers, each carrying at least 200,000 tonnes.
 Along this vulnerable stretch of coastline there is no contingency plan for marine pollution, nor is there legislation covering compensation for spill damage.